vamsibanda/forex-rl-challenge/README.md

 Up to 2x leverage is allowed.
 Your objective is to outperform following risk metrics.

-Please, send me your saved model so that I can test it on a blind set for the challenge.
+Please send me your saved model so that I can test it on a blind set for the contest.

 I will list results from challengers here by sorting them according to Sortino ratio.